 Currently, dermatologists are recommending three to five sessions of IPL, depending on the severity of the individual’s condition.
 There are some who may be skeptical about committing to the time and cost that the course of treatment necessitates; however when the hard data is examined, the benefits far outweigh the cost.
 Recently, a group of Rosacea sufferers underwent five IPL helping scientists to collect data in order to better understand the effectiveness of the process.
 The results were staggering.
 The subjects enjoyed an 83 percent decrease in redness, a 75 percent decrease in the amount of flushing and 64 percent experienced fewer breakouts.
 With those kinds of results, there is no wonder why so many doctors are recommending IPL to their patients.

 Imagine a life where your confidence isn’t related to the condition of your skin.
 Imagine a life where a slight blush on your cheek is just that.
-If you have been enduring Rosacea, IPL is an amazing opportunity to experience something that actually brings relief.
+If you have been enduring Rosacea, IPL is an amazing opportunity to experience something that actually brings relief with rosacea ipl treatment.
 With little down time and no lingering side effects besides a bit of swelling, there is no reason not to consider this revolutionary treatment.